hoseasmeliala/Jingga-Kopi-SQL-Analysis-Project/README.md

 ---

-### 6. Bandung has the strongest revenue-to-rent ratio
+### 6. Bandung has the strongest revenue-to-rent position

 **SQL Source:** `03_Analysis.sql — Q8`

-Bandung generated approximately:

-**3.99x revenue relative to estimated rent**
+Over the same **22-month analysis period (January 2024 – October 2025)**, Bandung recorded:

+**0.18x revenue-to-estimated-rent ratio**

 This is the highest ratio among the analyzed cities.

+> A ratio of 0.18x means cumulative revenue is 0.18 times the estimated rental cost over the same period.
+It is a screening indicator, not a profitability measure.

-> This ratio is a screening indicator and should not be interpreted as profitability.
+> **Important:** Estimated rent is a dummy assumption and does not include other operating costs such as ingredients, labor, utilities, marketing, taxes, or logistics.

 ---